amazon-ospo/framework-for-github-app-on-aws/src/packages/genet-ops-tools/test/TESTING.md

 - Each execution of tests creates 2 KMS keys

-- Each subsequent execution keeps on adding 2 more KMS keys while keeping old ones in pending deletion state for a window of 30 days.
+- Each subsequent execution keeps on adding 2 more KMS keys while keeping old ones in status as Inactive.

 - Store data in DynamoDB table